 - Make a list of admissions applications deadlines.

-- Make a list of
+- Make a list of financial aid

 Back in the 80s when our daughters applied to boarding schools, the process was entirely paper driven.
 The schools sent us thick envelopes full of forms which we had to complete.
 Then we mailed the completed applications to the schools.
 Thirty-five years later, I am very pleased to report that most schools applications processes have gone digital.
 That makes things so much easier.
 These days there are essentially four ways to apply to boarding schools: